gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 <br>
 <br>
 <b>Regulatory Compliance</b><br>
 If AI systems become more autonomous, ensuring they are compliant with evolving AI regulations across different jurisdictions of operations in International Trade can become increasingly difficult.
-This is particularly relevant in highly regulated industries of finance and insurance.
+This is particularly relevant in highly regulated industries of finance and insurance, and with processing client data originating from multiple jurisdictions.
 Ensuring implemented autonomous AI systems are following rules and regulations in trade finance is just as important, if not more important, as ensuring compliance of other systems used in facilitating International Trade.
 <br>
 <br>
 <b>Intellectual Property Rights</b><br>
 According to the U.S. Copyright Office, a work is subject to copyright only when it is "fixed in a tangible medium of expression", in other words, when it is captured in a sufficiently permanent form that allows it to be perceived, reproduced, or communicated for more than a transitory duration.
 When AI systems create new works or innovations autonomously, legal questions arise about who owns the intellectual property rights, and what exactly constitutes a tangible medium.
 Could an entity utilizing generative AI to produce a multitude of creative outputs displayed on a website, for example, use this as a basis of a legal action on grounds of copyright infringement, if another organization commercially used media that appears similar the AI’s outputs?
 Current IP laws might be revised to address AI-generated content and inventions.
-Organizations in International Trade that use AI systems to generate materials should be aware of the present risk with the specific AI systems implemented.
+Organizations in International Trade that use AI systems to generate materials should make the users aware of the specific IP risks.
 <br>
 <br>
 <b>Contract Law</b><br>